nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Use case: UC6 - Sort
 **MSS**
-1. User enters sort contact command with the predicate name.
+1. User enters sort contact command with the field name.
 2. Cher shows list of contacts sorted alphabetically by name.
 3. Cher shows success message that list has been sorted by name.<br>
-Use case ends
+   Use case ends.

 #### Use case: UC6 - Batch edit
 **MSS**